WARIO-7183/MoBAdOC/README.md

 ---

-## 🖼️ Screenshots

-> _Add your app screenshots here for a more beautiful README!_

----

 ## 🔒 Security & Privacy
 - All medical data is processed securely
 - Images are converted to base64 for secure transmission